 Service protection API limits

-The limits should not affect regular users of interactive clients.
-They are designed to affect only client applications that perform extraordinary API requests.
-The limits provide a level of protection from random and unexpected surges in request volume that threaten the availability and performance of the finance and operations platform.
+The limits should not affect normal users of interactive clients.
+Only client applications that perform extraordinary API requests should be affected.
+The limits provide a level of protection from random and unexpected surges in request volumes that threaten the availability and performance characteristics of the Microsoft Dataverse platform.

 Impact on client applications